nithyachandramohan-dev/document-data-pipeline/README.md

 ---

-## How to Run the Pipeline

-## How to Run the Pipeline
+## How to Run the Pipelinee

-Follow the steps below to run the complete document data pipeline.
+Follow the steps below to run the complete document data pipeline

----

 ### Step 1: Set up the environment